Rat scratch fever?

 - Open ulcers and swelling near the site of the rodent bite

 If any of these symptoms do occur, immediate medical treatment is necessary.
 Without treatment, it is possible (though rare) for this infection to become quite serious, resulting in further infections of the heart, brain, and lungs — and it can even be fatal.
 That being said, you’ll be happy to know that RBF is easily curable with a round of prescription antibiotics.

-Even though you have cleaned the wound thoroughly, a check with your health care provider is in order to make sure that there are no signs of infection and that your tetanus booster is updated.
-Columbia students can make an appointment at Medical Services online through Open Communicator, or by calling x4-2284.
+Even though you have cleaned the wound thoroughly, your best bet may be to check-in with your health care provider to make sure that there are no signs of infection.
 Also, keep a close watch on the wound, noting any changes in case it doesn't heal properly and reporting them to your provider.
-Once you get a clean bill of health from your provider, you can shock friends and acquaintances with stories of your rat attack.Alice!
+Once you receive a clean bill of health, you can regale your friends and acquaintances with the legend of your rat attack.

 Originally published Mar 23, 2001